ivan-hc/MPV-appimage/README.md

 This repository provides the script to create and install the latest version from https://launchpad.net/~savoury1 and an AppImage ready to be used.

+### WARNING: this is the UNOFFICIAL AppImage built from PPA and may not work due to the continuous changes and new libraries required and only available on bleeding edge distributions.
+Rely on the version available for your distribution instead!

 # Requirements
 The only requirement is `ffmpeg` that must be installed on your system